Runner’s Knee – What Is It, Why It Happens, And How To Avoid It

 With patience and exercises I was back to running in 8 weeks.

 But HOW Did I Hurt My Knee When Running?
-What Should I Have Done Differently to Prevent That runner’s Knee Injury?
+What Should I Have Done Differently?

 Now I know that I should have done my research.
 I should have asked questions rather than just going for it blindly.
 Now I know that a great deal of new runners experience unnecessary injuries, injuries that may have been prevented, including the runner’s knee.